How to close a sale: Overcome an objection, “I don’t have enough budget for the monthly payment” by using Power Sales Scripts.

 There are 3 additional lessons from the video.

 1. Did you notice the Sales Advisor, Ms Angela said, “Do you want to put down a RM500 or a RM1,000 booking deposit?”
 She avoided using the word ‘pay’ and instead used the words ‘put down’.
 It sounds less painful!
-Learn how to sell ice to an Eskimo.

 2. Buying a car is usually an emotional decision.
 Create a nice imagery in the mind of the prospects so that they can ‘feel’ the benefits of owning your product.
 For example driving his family in a brand new car for a holiday.
-Learn how to overcome the 4 most common sales objections.

 3. Summarize the benefits of the car to remind the prospect the advantages of owning your product.
 Present 3 most important benefits for the prospect just like Ms Angela did when she said to the prospect, Mr King, “And you will get superb safety, nice comfort, and great performance!”